 - You can easily see, which qualitative information lies behind the nodes, squares or numbers by double clicking on these.
-Check the "Retrieved Segments" window for the coded passages. - Another way for this is using the Interactive Quote Matrix.
+Check the "Retrieved Segments" window for the coded passages. - Another way to do this is by using MAXQDA's Interactive Quote Matrix.